yingw787/voogasalad_TEAM/DESIGN/DESIGN.md

 > **Team Responsibilities**

 > This section describes the program modules each team member plans to take primary and secondary responsibility for and a high-level plan of how the team will complete the program.

+> Ying, Cheng, and Wanning plan to take primary responsibility for the game engine.
+Dennis, William, and Susan plan to take primary responsibility for the authoring environment.
+Vanessa, Jaidev, and Abhishek plan to take primary responsibility for the game player.
+Main leaders from each module will be chosen for ease of communication, and Ying plans to take primary responsibility for high-level logistics of the project.

 ----------